 My experience at the school was nearly perfect.
 I met a lot of nice, friendly people, students and instructors alike.

 The instructors are fun, dynamic, and really smart, and they have so much patience!
-The school is really organized and hardly ever has any problems.

 The people here always want to help.
 They’re friendly and fantastic!!

-The month I spent at ECELA-Cusco was absolutely fantastic.
+My time in Cusco was absolutely fantastic.
 The professors make learning Spanish fun, help you to practice it in the real world by going on outings to local markets and restaurants, and are always willing to help you practice or correct your writing in the afternoons.

 As if this wasn’t enough, Cusco is a wonderful city—markets galore, delicious cuisine, lots of hiking and other adventurous outdoor daytrips, ruins and museums aplenty, great nightlife, and, of course, the world-famous Machu Picchu.